Eunice Cole: Goody Cole in the 20th century

-In anticipation of the 300th anniversary of the town of Hampton in 1938, people organized in 1937 to clear Cole's name, forming "The Society in Hampton Beach for the Apprehension of Those Falsely Accusing Eunice (Goody) Cole of Having Familiarity With the Devil" — usually shortened to "The Goody Cole Society" A doll in her image was made and sold locally.
+In anticipation of the 300th anniversary of the town of Hampton in 1938, people organized in 1937 to clear Cole's name, forming "The Society in Hampton Beach for the Apprehension of Those Falsely Accusing Eunice (Goody) Cole of Having Familiarity With the Devil" — usually shortened to "The Goody Cole Society".
+A doll in her image was made and sold locally.

 In 2003, a barbecue restaurant opened in Exeter with the name "Goody Cole's Smokehouse," relocating in 2006 to Brentwood, New Hampshire.

-In 2013, the Progressive Rock project, Telergy (led by composer Robert McClung) released the album "The Legend of Goody Cole".
-Which tells the Goody Cole story using epic, classically inspired, progressive rock music.
-The album features a myriad of famous musicians, including Twisted Sister frontman Dee Snider.

 In literature

 John Greenleaf Whittier tells Cole's tale in his poem, Wreck at Rivermouth.